Photography - Riding - Scenery - Fly Fishing - Exploration

-This is an early summer trip into our beautiful Gates Park camp on the North Fork of the Sun River.
+This is a late summer trip into our beautiful Gates Park camp on the North Fork of the Sun River.
 We generally stay here 4 nights and explore the many points of interest on day rides from camp.
 The area around Gates Park is full of late 19th century western history, as well as earlier native Indian history.
 Additionally, there are spectacular vista points from areas like Biggs Creek meadows and Bear Top Fire Lookout.
 The fishing is unpredictable this time of year, as the river can be high if we get a lot of snow and a later run off.
 If we have a normal winter and spring, the river is clearing up and the fishing can be quite good.
 However, the following week and after are more predictable for clear water.

 This early in the season we can occassionally find elk and moose antler sheds in the nearby by meadows, testament to these these animals moving through in early spring chasing spring grass and headed to their summering grounds.
 This week is a good week to see wildlife as many of the cow elk, deer, and other animals as the animals with their young will stay in the river bottoms and lower elevations where the feed is lush, and we can often see them in our day rides and in the meadows near camp in the evenings.
 We also see large numbers of raptors this time of year, ranging from golden eagles, owls, ospreys, hawks, falcons, and dozens of other birds of prey.